fisadev/twistorpy/README.rst

 Simple command-line tool / python module that allows you to make a backup of the tweets of a twitter user on a json file.
 The user must have his tweets public.

 Because of twitter api limits, each time you run the backup it will fetch tweets until the 3200th tweet is reached (from newer to older), and store them with the already backuped tweets.
-Plus you can fetch those tweets of which you know the tweet id,
+Plus you can fetch those tweets of which you know the tweet id.

 Also, you can stop the running backup with ``Ctrl+c``, and the backup won't be corrupted.
 After that you could re-run the backup and it will add only the non-added tweets.